czhaoca/airport-flight-data-collector/docs/troubleshooting.md

 - Verify your Cloudflare account ID in `wrangler.toml`
 - Ensure you're logged in with `wrangler login`
 - Check for any syntax errors in your JavaScript files
+- Verify that CLOUDFLARE_SUBDOMAIN is correctly set in your `.env` file

 ### 2. API Requests Fail